Gold Coast Airport: Road

-The airport is located on the western side of the Gold Coast Highway, the terminal is 300 metres from the highway.
+The airport is located on the western side of the Gold Coast Highway in Bilinga, the terminal is 300 metres from the highway.
 The Gold Coast Highway passes through all the coastal suburbs of the city and is the most direct route to most of the major holiday destinations on the Gold Coast.

-The Pacific Motorway (M1) interchange is 1.5 km south of the airport.
-The Pacific Motorway connects the city to northern New South Wales, western suburbs and Brisbane City.
+The Pacific Motorway (M1) interchange is 1.5 km south of the airport just over the NSW border in Tweed Heads West.
+The Pacific Motorway connects the city to Northern NSW, Gold Coast's western suburbs, and Brisbane CBD.

 Public bus

-All bus services are provided by Surfside Buslines.
+All bus services are operated by Kinetic Gold Coast.